sailxjx/cake-dog/README.md

 You can prepend one line in your [`Cakefile`](http://coffeescript.org/documentation/docs/cake.html)

 ```
-require("cake-dog")
+require("cake-dog")(options)
 ```

-Now use `cake` command to see new tasks, these cake tasks will compile the source code from 'src' to 'lib'
+Now use `cake` command to see new tasks, these cake tasks will compile the source code from 'source' to 'output'

+The default options is {source: 'src', output: 'lib'}

 ```
 $ cake